csstools/normalize.css/README.md

 - [sanitize.css](https://github.com/csstools/sanitize.css) - An alternative to
 normalize.css, adhering to common developer expectations and preferences.

+## Differences from `necolas/normalize.css`

+Nicolas Gallagher and I started writing normalize.css together.
+I named and created the normalize.css repository with the help of Paul Irish and Ben Alman.
+I transferred the repository to Necolas, who turned it into a “household” CSS library.

+Later, I resumed authorship of normalize.css with Luciano Battagliero.
+Together, we tagged, deprecated, and removed “opinionated” styles — styles developers often prefer but which do not fix bugs or “normalize” browser differences.

+Later, Necolas resumed authorship and the issue of whether to include or omit the opinionated styles forced us to split.

+I continue working on the normalize.css project, currently under the “csstools” tag.
+I hope one day our differences are resolved and the projects are one again.

 ## Acknowledgements

 normalize.css is a project by [Jonathan Neal](https://github.com/jonathantneal),